-Blue bags will be delivered to every household in Carmarthenshire in December and January.
+Blue bags will be delivered to every household in Carmarthenshire in the next few weeks.

 Three rolls of blue bags will be issued, a total of 156 bags, which is around six bags for each recycling collection week.
 The decision has been made following resident feedback, people asked for blue bags to be more accessible to help them recycle more.